 For indoors, use the regular versions.
 But for outdoor pallet projects, make sure you use a higher quality weatherproof latex and acrylic paint that comes at a premium price.

-Staining your old wooden pallets is also a great option to change the look and make them new again, especially if you want them to give your pallets a more distressed appearance.
+Staining your old wooden pallets is also a great option to change the look and make them new again, especially if you want to give your pallet work a more distressed appearance.

-All you need is to make sure that you use the right tools and follow the steps to stain or paint the work.
+Whichever finish you select, all you need is to make sure you use the right tools and follow the steps to stain or paint the work.

 Most wood pallets you will find in the US are either made up of oak or pine.
 While the former is a hardwood latter is a softwood.